-This moving story captures the experiences of Japanese Canadians during the Second World War who were separated and ostracized in Canadian society.
+This moving story captures the stories of Japanese Canadians during the Second World War who were separated and banished from Canadian society.
 This is a Canadian classic!

 Throwaway Daughter by Ting-Xing Ye with William Bell

 Grace decides to explore her Chinese ancestry after she witnesses the Tiananmen Square massacre on TV.
-She discovers, to her dismay, that she was one of the many infant girls that were abandoned in China during the one-child policy in China.
+She discovers that she was one of the many infant girls abandoned in China during the one-child policy in China.

 The Boat People by Sharon Bala

-This story explores the experience of people fleeing Sri Lanka and the civil war to come to Canada in 2010 on a cargo ship.
+This story explores the lives of people fleeing Sri Lanka’s civil war to come to Canada in 2010 on a cargo ship.
 When they arrived in British Columbia, they were detained.